 In 2016 the Friends decided to put more emphasis on the preservation of the photographic collection.
 Dann Sears accepted the photographic archivist position.
 The Friends hired Dave Morris as the new Museum Director/Curator.

 The Friends meet the first Tuesday of the month at 6 pm.
 Meetings are held at their office at the Art Center, Market & K with entrance on the K Street side.
+Office hours are Thursday and Friday from 1:00-4:00pm and every First Friday from 5:00-8:00PM.
 You can also find information about what’s happening by checking this web site, our Facebook page or calling 360-533-1976.

 Visitors online now – 0